jukofyork/control-vectors/README.md

 See [creative-writing-control-vectors-v2.5](https://huggingface.co/jukofyork/creative-writing-control-vectors-v2.5) for latest version of the pre-generated control vectors.

-See [creative-writing-control-vectors-v2.1](https://huggingface.co/jukofyork/creative-writing-control-vectors-v2.1) for older versions of the pre-generated control vectors for a wider selection of models.
+See [creative-writing-control-vectors-v2.1](https://huggingface.co/jukofyork/creative-writing-control-vectors-v2.1) for older pre-generated control vectors for a wider selection of models.

 ## Credits